sreyanshu/FORTINET-NSE-4-JOURNEY/README.md

 1. Enabled logging on HQ-NGFW-1 and configured log severity levels for traffic and security events.
 2. Set FortiAnalyzer (HQ-FAZ-1) as the remote log destination and verified the connection.
 3. Navigated to Log & Report on FortiGate and filtered logs by type — traffic, event, and security.
-4. Generated test traffic from HQ-PC-1 to BR1-PC-1 and confirmed the logs were captured on both local storage and FAZ.
+4. Generated test traffic from HQ-PC-1 to BR1-PC-1 and confirmed logs were captured on both local storage and FAZ.
 5. Compared local disk logging vs. FAZ logging — retention limits, query speed, and compliance use cases.
 6. Reviewed log fields: source/destination IP, policy ID, action (allow/deny), and session duration.